KyraKieskamp/Project/DESIGN.md

 #Minimum Viable Product (MVP)
 Interaction between features:

-•	With the following mouse actions on the chemical images on the left side of the webpage (see advanced sketches). o	Mouse-hover: Information on the chemical will show up in a text box. o	Mouse-click: The graphs for the Risk Assessment (top of webpage), the explanatory text for the Risk Assessment, and the visualizations for the human study and animal study will change to present the data for the clicked chemical.
+- •	With the following mouse actions on the chemical images on the left side of the webpage (see advanced sketches):
+- 	o	Mouse-hover: Information on the chemical will show up in a text box.
+- 	o	Mouse-click: The graphs for the Risk Assessment (top of webpage), the explanatory text for the Risk Assessment, and the visualizations for the human study and animal study will change to present the data for the clicked chemical.

-•	Europe/cohort map.
+- •	Europe/cohort map:
-	o	On mouse-hover over country: Information on the cohort in the country will pop-up. o	On mouse-click on country: Detailed information in a table on the cohort in the country will show up besides the map.
+- 	o	On mouse-hover over country: Information on the cohort in the country will pop-up.
+- 	o	On mouse-click on country: Detailed information in a table on the cohort in the country will show up besides the map.

 #Expansion on MVP
 Interaction between features:

-•	With the following mouse actions on the chemical images on the left side of the webpage (see advanced sketches). o	Mouse-hover: Further information on food/environmental concentrations will show as well, besides just the text box.
+- •	With the following mouse actions on the chemical images on the left side of the webpage (see advanced sketches):
+- 	o	Mouse-hover: Further information on food/environmental concentrations will show as well, besides just the text box.

-•	Human study and animal study o	On mouse-hover on effect image: Short description of the effect shown is given in a pop-up.
-(For example, with the balance image: This stands for an adverse effect noticed in the energy-balance of a person/animal, and this means that….). o	On mouse-click on effect image: A text box/graph appears with more detailed information on the specific health-effects.
+- •	Human study and animal study:
+- 	o	On mouse-hover on effect image: Short description of the effect shown is given in a pop-up.
+(For example, with the balance image: This stands for an adverse effect noticed in the energy-balance of a person/animal, and this means that….).
+- 	o	On mouse-click on effect image: A text box/graph appears with more detailed information on the specific health-effects.
 For example, at which different concentrations this was noticed, how reliable the data is, in which cohorts/animals this data was found.

 Idea after Friday’s presentation: